 Combine the marvels of the kitchen with strong business sense.

-What do Executive Chefs do?
+What does an Executive Chef do?

 - Direct and mentor a team of chefs to create mouth-watering culinary experiences